Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolUserLicense.md

 ```

 ### -LicenseOptions
-Any license- or SKU-specific settings.
+Specifies an array of license- or SKU-specific settings.
 Used to disable individual services when assigning a license.

 ```yaml